 Most of the laptops these days have at least 8GB of RAM if you operate multiple applications at the same time, though the laptop on these lists doesn’t have that power, it can run smoothly if you operate one application at a time.

 Should you gor for Windows or Chrome OS?
 That depends on your use-case and since most applications on Windows have Android counterparts, we recommend to go for Chromebooks if you want a smooth device regardless of budget.
 Since Windows have so many apps running in the background it tends to stress the machine and for this price range, these laptops are pretty slow if that’s the case.

 When you’ve got a limited budget of $199 or less, finding the right machine means prioritizing which features are most important to you.

 To find a workable system within that constraint, the biggest question should be whether you truly want a full laptop.
-In many cases, a netbook or Chromebook might actually work out better and at a lower cost.
+In many cases, a netbook or Chromebook under $200 might actually work out better and at a lower cost.

 After deciding whether you need Windows 10 or a more streamlined Chromebook, next comes size and weight decisions.
 How small is too small, and how heavy of a device do you want to lug around to classes?

 Devices in this price range are built with portability firmly in mind.
 There can still be a wide range of sizes available however, with screens varying from 10 – 14 inches.